 When Billy Bob Thornton put together his final cut of All the Pretty Horses, it ran more than three hours long, reportedly.
 And rightly so.
-This movie is based on a strong, sweeping epic of a novel by Cormac McCarthy.
+The novel is a strong, sweeping epic.
 But here, in the movie that resulted from the studio’s demand for cuts, it is barely two hours long, and it rushes frantically to pack in the important events of the first two acts so that Acts Three and Four have some resonance.
 What we have is are big-screen Cliff’s Notes for the novel.

 The credits claim that the movie stars Matt Damon, Penelope Cruz, Henry Thomas, Ruben Blades, Bruce Dern, and more.
 I saw Damon and Thomas, and there were brief appearances by Cruz.
 Blades showed his face a few times, but rarely spoke.
 And Dern… well, he gets a few choice moments at the end, and that’s all.

 The opening act is a choppy ride across the border into Mexico.
 John Grady Cole (Damon) and his pal Rawlins (Thomas) are headed out to find ranch work, when they are joined by a suspicious youngster named Blevins (Lucas Black, who starred in Thornton’s Sling Blade.)
 Blevins is a tough-talking kid on the run from something, who knows what.
 He also claims to be a human lightning rod.
 Grady is patient with the youngster, but Rawlins is worried.
 Before long, Rawlins’ worries will prove to be frighteningly well-founded, and Cole will find that he is kindness has led the two of into deep trouble.